 Super Bowl national anthems of the past

 We have seen some absolutely tremendous renditions of the national anthem over the past half century or so.
 Whitney Houston’s performance of the song ahead of Super Bowl XXV back in 1991 stands above the rest.
-It came at a time when the United States found itself at war for the first time since Vietnam decades earlier, and captivated a nation.
+It came at a time when the United States found itself at war for the first time since Vietnam decades earlier, and captivated the nation.

 Mariah Carey’s performance ahead of Super Bowl XXXVI between the then-St. Louis Rams and New England Patriots months after the September 11, 2001, terrorist attacks also gave us goosebumps.